 - Identify the standard of review for each issue with a cite to authority for the standard.

 - Identify a theme.

 - Include the arguments that they plan to make for each issue.
-In outlining these arguments they must: (1) the specific points that you will make to further each argument, (2) the facts, if any, that you will rely on, and (3) the authority that you will cite.
+In outlining these arguments they must identify: (1) the specific points that they will make to further each argument, (2) the facts, if any, that they will rely on, and (3) the authority that they will cite.